 Tomorrow… on to Olympia!

 Thanks for reading!
-Leave a comment if you’ve been to Delphi or if you have any selfie-taking skills to share!
+Leave a comment if you’ve been to Delphi!
+What was your favorite part of your time there?
 Follow my blog for more stories from our 2019 Greece trip.

 A few days ago, I posted on Instagram about how one of the perks of being married to an artist is that you can tag along with them when they serve an artist residency in Greece.